 Our (Ground) Water Source

-All of the water in Spokane comes from an underground aquiferthe Spokane Valley-Rathdrum Prairie (SVRP) Aquifer, which was designated a sole source aquifer in 1978.
-The SVRP Aquifer was created by Ice Age floods that deposited a thick layer of boulders and gravel.
-This rock and gravel layer is now filled with water and extends 370 square miles from Pend Oreille Lake in Idaho to just past the western edge of the City of Spokane.
-It ranges in surface depth from a few feet in some areas to as much as 500 feet in others.
+All of our water comes from the Spokane Valley-Rathdrum Prairie (SVRP) Aquifer, designated a sole source aquifer in 1978 by the EPA.
+This means that there are no reasonable alternative drinking water sources in the area if our aquifer were to become contaminated.
+Formed by massive Ice Age floods, the aquifer is a layer of permeable rock, sand, and gravel that stores and allows water to flow through it.
+Covering over 370 square miles, from Idaho's Pend Oreille Lake to just beyond the western edge of Spokane, the SVRP Aquifer ranges in depth from just a few feet in some areas to as much as 500 feet.

 SVRP Aquifer Atlas